-The TP9SFx in particular is a close approximation of the PPQ Q5 Match.
-It comes with a lightened slide, fiber-optic sights, two 20-round mags, a match-grade barrel, a pretty excellent trigger, a tennifer (Glock-style) finish, and it’s already milled for an optic in case you want to shoot Carry Optics, or build a home defense gun.
+The TP9SFx, in particular, is a close approximation of the PPQ Q5 Match.
+It comes with a lightened slide, fiber-optic sights, two 20-round mags, a match-grade barrel, a pretty excellent trigger, a tennifer (Glock-style) finish, and it’s already milled for an optic in case you want to carry optics or build a home defense gun.

 The SFx and the PPQ it’s based on are both hefty, and while they aren’t something you’ll want to carry, they’ll both do great in a home defense role as well.